Joanne Barker: Books

 Joanne Barker is the author of one book and the editor of two books of essays.
 She has made the majority of her published work available to the public through her Academia.edu account.
-Her forthcoming book, The Red Scare: The Empire's Indigenous Terrorist, is contracted through University of California Press, but not published.
-In this book she will be exploring the ways that racist and misogynist representations of indigenous people cause them to be seen as "terrorists," and a threat to the social order of the United States of America and Canada.
+Her book, The Red Scare: The Empire's Indigenous Terrorist, is published by University of California Press in 2021.
+In this book she explored the ways that racist and misogynist representations of indigenous people cause them to be seen as "terrorists," and a threat to the social order of the United States of America and Canada.

 Barker is the editor of Critically Sovereign: Indigenous Gender, Sexuality, and Feminist Studies.
 The essays in this book deal with the overarching theme of the ways that gender is an inextricable part of colonialism and imperialism within the United States and Canada.
 Throughout this book there are also discussions of the role that gender, sexuality and feminism play in movements towards indigenous sovereignty.
 This book was published in 2017 through Duke University Press.

 Native Acts: Law, Recognition, and Cultural Authenticity was published in 2011 by Duke University Press.
 In this book, Barker discusses the way that indigenous people must look and act in certain ways to earn federal recognition from the United States.
 Barker argues that these acts of "cultural authenticity" often reproduce social injustices (racism, homophobia, sexism, etc.) that are fundamental to American nationalism.

 Barker edited the book Sovereignty Matters: Locations of Contestation and Possibility in Indigenous Struggles for Self-Determination, which was published in 2005 by Lincoln: University of Nebraska Press.
 This book is a collection of essays by indigenous people from the Americas and the Pacific Islands.
 This book discusses sovereignty as political, cultural, and intellectual- expanding beyond just the relationship between indigenous groups and their colonized states.